 10th to 20th April: 9am - 10pm daily

 Camera Obscura is also open from 9:30am - 9pm on the following dates:

 14th - 17th November, 22nd to 24th November, 28th November to 1st December, 5th to 8th December.

 Ticket Types and Prices

 On one hand I really wouldn’t call this a cheap day out but on the other I do think their pricing, for one of the most popular Edinburgh city centre attractions, is pretty expected.
-Tickets are only sold at the desk, on the day.
+You can get your tickets through Viator.

 Under 5s: Free

 Camera Obscura Admission Prices For Groups (10 or More):

 Tickets are valid all day, meaning you can come and go as you please.
 You’ll be given a hand stamp which will grant you return entry.